 Active Essex’s work in tackling inequalities can be showcased through:

 - The Essex Local Delivery Pilot – tackling population levels of physical inactivity in our most

 - Behaviour change initiatives and campaigns – inspiring residents to create healthy, long lasting habits

-- Tackling inequalities fund – supporting ethnically diverse communities, disabled people, people with long term health conditions and lower socio economic groups most affected by the pandemic, to become more active.
+- Tackling inequalities fund (now called the Together Fund) – supporting ethnically diverse communities, disabled people, people with long term health conditions and lower socio economic groups most affected by the pandemic, to become more active.

 Campaigns such as This Girl Can Essex, Essex All Together and Find Your Active, are supporting participation for women, disabled people, over 65s, deconditioned adults and people with long-term health conditions.
 A key learning in the past year has been a shift away from social movements, and instead adopting social marketing and behaviour change campaigns.
 An integral part of their success has been through extensive market testing to understand what communities require and the use of ambassadors has helped drive messaging locally.
 More people than initially hoped, have been engaged due to relatable content, inclusivity, and the collaborative nature of being community led.